 Nowadays, especially in the online space, we often feel like even the big brands know us well.
-We get served ads based on what we've searched for (or even talked about - Facebook is 100% listening to my conversations!), tailored marketing emails, recommendations for purchases based on our buying behaviour, and the list goes on.
+We get served ads based on what we've searched for (or even talked about - Facebook is 100% listening to my conversations!), tailored marketing emails, recommendations for purchases based on our buying behaviour.
+The list goes on.

-Today, it's relatively easy for online retailers to personalise the customer experience by using data from purchasing history and browsing behaviour, in order to create a clear picture of their customers.
+Today, it's relatively easy for online retailers to personalise the customer experience by using data from purchasing history and browsing behaviour, but what about within the walls of their physical storefronts?

 But what about in-store?

-Bricks and mortar stores simply aren't able to get as close to their customers as those who have an e-commerce presence (and even if your business does operate online; are you able to create a truly personal feel in-store?).
+Bricks and mortar stores traditionally haven't been able to get as close to their customers as those who have an e-commerce presence (and even if your business does operate online, are you able to create a truly personal feel in-store?).

 Back in the 'good old days', shoppers had their regular, local fruit and veg store, butcher, shoe shop and chemist.
 This was an inherently personal experience.